-This Policy Handbook, effective Fall 2014 session, replaces and supersedes the 2013-2014 Policy Handbook and its Addenda I-II.
+This Policy Handbook, effective Fall 2015 session covering 10/01/2015 to 09/30/2016, replaces and supersedes the 2014-2015 Policy Handbook and its Addenda.

 As a prospective student, you are encouraged to review this catalog prior to signing an enrollment agreement.
-You are also encouraged to review the School Performance Fact Sheet, which must be provided to you prior to signing an enrollment agreement.
+You are also encouraged to review the School Performance Fact Sheet, which must be provided to you prior to signing an enrollment agreement (For students with a California residence).